yuliu96/leonardo/docs/installation.rst

     # for macOS users
     pip install leonardo_toolset`[napari]`

-Leonardo has now been tested on Linux and Windows and might have issue on macOS.
+Leonardo has now been tested on Linux and Windows.
+Leonardo may have issues on macOS caused by third-party dependencies, specifically resulting in a "metadata-generation-failed" error.

 GPU version
 ~~~~~~~~~~~